-In the absence of such information, the MCA is of the view that reference should be made to the debt premiums used by other regulatory authorities in estimating the cost of debt.
+In the absence of such information, the MCA expressed the view that reference should be made to the debt premiums used by other regulatory authorities in estimating the cost of debt.
 The table below summarises the debt premiums used by foreign regulatory authorities:

-Debt Premium PWC: TSO Determination process - June 2002 1.7% Commission Draft TSO Determination - 2002/03 1.2% - 1.8% Swedish Competition Commission 2.5% - 2.9% UK Competition Commission 1.0% - 4.0% Swedish electronic communications regulator: Fixed operator Mobile operator 1.0% - 1.4% 2.5% - 2.9% Ofcom: BT's debt premium Mobile companies 1.0% 1.0% - 3.5% for gearing 10% - 30% Marsden Jacobs Associates: TelstraClear (mobile operator) 1.5% - 2.5% Source: The Cost of Capital for Mobile Operators Investigation into Regulation of Mobile
+PWC: TSO Determination process - June 2002 1.7% Commission Draft TSO Determination - 2002/03 1.2% - 1.8% Swedish Competition Commission 2.5% - 2.9% UK Competition Commission 1.0% - 4.0% Swedish telecom regulator: Fixed operator Mobile operator 1.0% - 1.4% 2.5% - 2.9% Ofcom: BT's debt premium Mobile companies 1.0% 1.0% - 3.5% for gearing 10% to 30% Marsden Jacobs Associates: TelstraClear (mobile operator) 1.5% - 2.5%

-Source: The Cost of Capital for Mobile Operators, Investigation into Regulation of Mobile Termination, Report prepared by Marsden Jacob Associates for TelstraClear, 19 Jul 04; Ofcom consultation papers
+Source: The Cost of Capital for Mobile Operators, Investigation into Regulation of Mobile Termination, Report prepared by Marsden Jacob Associates for TelstraClear, 19 July 2004; Ofcom's consultation papers

 A range of debt premiums between 1.0% and 3.5%, depending on the gearing ratio, are used by foreign electronic communications regulatory authorities.
-The MCA is of the view that a debt premium ranging between 1.0% and 3.5%, over the current risk free rate would be appropriate for Malta, with the higher debt premium allocated to the higher gearing ratio.
+In the consultation and proposed decision, the MCA expressed the view that a debt premium ranging between 1.0% and 3.5%, over the current risk free rate would be appropriate for Malta, with the higher debt premium allocated to the higher gearing ratio.